MicrosoftDocs/Advertising-docs/BingAds/hotel-feed/create-hotel-feed.md

 ## Specifying optional hotel listing fields

 The following example shows the optional elements that you may include in the listing.
+Although optional, you should include as much information as possible to support current and future usage scenarios.

 ```xml
   <listing>